fnx-io/i69n/README.md

     String _ordinal(int count, {String zero, String one, String two, String few, String many, String other})

 `_plural` and `_cardinal` do the same.
-I just felt that `_plural` is a little bit less scary name :-)
+I just felt that `_plural` is a little bit less scary name and in most cases that's the one you need.

 We need only two forms of the word "apple" in English.
 "Apple" (one) and "apples" (many).
 But in Czech, we need three: